k0nserv/hugotunius.se/_posts/2021-01-03-an-analysis-of-privacy-on-the-app-store.md

 If you have other questions about the data that you'd like me to cover please DM me on [Twitter](https://twitter.com/K0nserv) and I'll try to add them to this post, or if there are a lot of questions I'll do a follow up post.

+Now, if you'll excuse me, I'm off to uninstall Instagram.